 The hardest part is the first part.
 Starting early is key to writing a college essay, so you should get started the summer before your senior year.

 Worry about the college essay length and word limit later.
-If you can get your essay finished during this summer, you’ll have plenty of time to adjust it or rewrite it, as well as to get started on other essays, as well.
+If you can get your essay finished during this summer, you’ll have plenty of time to adjust it or rewrite it, as well as to get started on other college admission essays, as well.
 Plus you’ll be in a position to apply for early decision deadlines by the winter, which is always a good idea.

-Application essays tend to be a source of hesitation more than inspiration.
+College application essays tend to be a source of hesitation more than inspiration.
 Most colleges, as well as the Common Application, will have the topics for their essays available online.

 Look them up, and then start looking anywhere and everywhere for ideas.
-You can also look forward for college essay examples online, just to get you started.
+You can also look forward to college essay examples online, just to get you started.
 It’s always good to pull ideas from your own experiences.
 Think about what you’ve accomplished and what you feel defines you.

 Think about parts of your background that have shaped your life.
-Ultimately, every application essay you write will be about you, as it should be the easiest thing to write about, and it will give admission officers an idea of who you are.
+Ultimately, every application essay you write will be about you, as it should be the easiest thing to write about, and it will give admissions officers an idea of who you are.

 If you’re stumped, don’t be afraid to ask for help.
-You can start will the closest sources, like friends and family, and don’t forget about your teachers, either.
+You can start with the closest sources, like friends and family, and don’t forget about your teachers, either.
 If you’ve written essays for them before, they’ll know your strengths and weaknesses and can steer you towards essay topics they know will work for you.

 It may be tempting to dive in and write, like pulling off a bandage.
 The smarter move, however, is to strategize.
 Be sure you have a main idea you want to get across and that it’s present throughout the essay.

 What is the point of your story; what one thing do you want to make sure the reader gets from the piece?
 So, how long is a college essay?
-Most college admission or application essays are required to be pretty short, anywhere from 200 to 900 words.
+Most college admission or college application essays are required to be pretty short, anywhere from 200 to 900 words.
 You want to make the best use of that limited number of words, so you should map out what you want your essay to look like in some form.
 That may be a traditional outline, or it may be just a matter of breaking the essay into pieces and working on it one section at a time.

-U.S. News & World Report says, “If students are having a hard time getting started, they should focus on their opening sentence … an essay's opening sentence, or hook, should grab the reader's attention.”
+U.S. News & World Report says, “If the student is having a hard time getting started, they should focus on their opening sentence … an essay's opening sentence, or hook, should grab the reader's attention.”
 You should also plan to write multiple drafts.
 Going with your instincts is good, especially because you are the subject of the essay, but you owe it to yourself to evaluate your drafts and rewrite them, even if it’s just to prove to yourself the first round was best.
 Build time into your plan for that process.